 If you are looking to get into the world of video gaming, then there is one genre that can get you instantly hooked; that of action adventure games.
 The best adventure games are consistently ranked among the favorite genres of seasoned players, proving that the appeal of their classic gameplay never seems to fade.
 But why are these titles so widely loved in the gaming community?
 Let’s take a look at this genre and its history to find out.

-Adventure games are a popular gaming genre that focuses on discovery and lore.
+Do you want to go on an epic journey where you will be tasked with overcoming challenges and exploring new environments?
+If so, adventure games are just the thing that you are looking for.
 When playing action adventure games, you assume control of a protagonist as they navigate an expansive fictional world.
 You can usually progress by solving puzzles and overcoming obstacles.
 The element of exploration is a definitive aspect of the genre, and sets the best adventure games apart from others.

 Developers of these titles have a tricky task - they need to deliver the best experience possible for players looking to navigate a map with challenges while immersing them into a deep universe full of lore.
 Usually, adventure games are designed to be played by a single player, meaning that you remain in total control of how it all unfolds.
 The choices you make, the adventures you choose to undertake, and the puzzles you solve along the way all impact your experience.